Nikulski Financial Inc. Has $2.17 Million Position in Vanguard Total Stock Market ETF (NYSEARCA:VTI)

 Nikulski Financial Inc. grew its stake in Vanguard Total Stock Market ETF (NYSEARCA:VTI – Get Rating) by 2.2% during the second quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
 The institutional investor owned 11,497 shares of the company’s stock after purchasing an additional 242 shares during the period.
 Vanguard Total Stock Market ETF comprises approximately 1.1% of Nikulski Financial Inc.’s investment portfolio, making the stock its 29th largest position.
 Nikulski Financial Inc.’s holdings in Vanguard Total Stock Market ETF were worth $2,168,000 as of its most recent SEC filing.

-A number of other hedge funds also recently made changes to their positions in VTI.
-HighMark Wealth Management LLC raised its holdings in Vanguard Total Stock Market ETF by 1,037.8% in the 2nd quarter.
-HighMark Wealth Management LLC now owns 18,012 shares of the company’s stock valued at $3,397,000 after buying an additional 16,429 shares during the last quarter.
-Cardinal Point Wealth Management Partners LLC raised its holdings in Vanguard Total Stock Market ETF by 12.6% in the 2nd quarter.
-Cardinal Point Wealth Management Partners LLC now owns 334,018 shares of the company’s stock valued at $63,002,000 after buying an additional 37,367 shares during the last quarter.
-Lion Street Advisors LLC raised its holdings in Vanguard Total Stock Market ETF by 11.0% in the 2nd quarter.
-Lion Street Advisors LLC now owns 3,659 shares of the company’s stock valued at $866,000 after buying an additional 363 shares during the last quarter.
-Great Valley Advisor Group Inc. raised its holdings in Vanguard Total Stock Market ETF by 146.8% in the 2nd quarter.
-Great Valley Advisor Group Inc. now owns 85,554 shares of the company’s stock valued at $16,137,000 after buying an additional 50,888 shares during the last quarter.
+A number of other hedge funds also recently made changes to their positions in the stock.
+HighMark Wealth Management LLC boosted its stake in shares of Vanguard Total Stock Market ETF by 1,037.8% in the 2nd quarter.
+HighMark Wealth Management LLC now owns 18,012 shares of the company’s stock valued at $3,397,000 after purchasing an additional 16,429 shares in the last quarter.
+Cardinal Point Wealth Management Partners LLC boosted its stake in shares of Vanguard Total Stock Market ETF by 12.6% in the 2nd quarter.
+Cardinal Point Wealth Management Partners LLC now owns 334,018 shares of the company’s stock valued at $63,002,000 after purchasing an additional 37,367 shares in the last quarter.
+Lion Street Advisors LLC boosted its stake in shares of Vanguard Total Stock Market ETF by 11.0% in the 2nd quarter.
+Lion Street Advisors LLC now owns 3,659 shares of the company’s stock valued at $866,000 after purchasing an additional 363 shares in the last quarter.
+Great Valley Advisor Group Inc. boosted its stake in shares of Vanguard Total Stock Market ETF by 146.8% in the 2nd quarter.
+Great Valley Advisor Group Inc. now owns 85,554 shares of the company’s stock valued at $16,137,000 after purchasing an additional 50,888 shares in the last quarter.
 Finally, JGP Wealth Management LLC raised its holdings in Vanguard Total Stock Market ETF by 9.9% in the 2nd quarter.
 JGP Wealth Management LLC now owns 3,018 shares of the company’s stock valued at $578,000 after buying an additional 272 shares during the last quarter.

 Vanguard Total Stock Market ETF Trading Down 1.1 %